REALWorld Law

 • Planning Permission – Planning Permission must be obtained (from the relevant local Council) for any construction work which constitutes “development” under the Town and Country Planning (Scotland) Act 1997.

 • Building Warrant – The building standards system in Scotland is established by the Building (Scotland) Act 2003 (and the Building (Scotland) Regulations 2004).
 The 2003 Act’s purposes include setting building standards for new works (to ensure that all building work is safe, energy efficient and sustainable) and dealing with dangerous and defective buildings.
 Where the Building Regulations apply to works, a Building Warrant must be obtained for those works from the relevant local Council.
 If the Building Regulations apply, it is a criminal offence to carry out work without a Building Warrant.
 The Scottish Government publishes technical handbooks which explain how to achieve the requirements set out in the Building (Scotland) Regulations 2004 (which can be downloaded free-of-charge from their website).
-The Scottish Government has been considering whether the Building Regulations should be tightened to expressly prohibit the use of certain types of external wall cladding in high rise accommodation.
-However, no new legislation on this topic has been proposed yet and some commentators consider the existing Building Regulations to be adequate provided that additional guidance is followed (which is what has happened so far).
+The Building (Scotland) Amendment Regulations 2022 introduced statutory prohibitions on the use of highly combustible materials and most combustible materials in external wall cladding systems on dwellings and other “relevant buildings” with a storey at a height of 11 metres or more.
+These changes took effect from 1 June 2022 and are supplemented by revised Technical Handbooks issued by the Scottish Government.

 • Roads & sewerage works – The construction of new roads and the carrying out of work on existing roads in Scotland is regulated by the Roads (Scotland) Act 1984 and the installation and connection of sewers is regulated by the Sewerage (Scotland) Act 1968.